spotlightpa/poor-richard/content/news/2024-10-25-SPLGHOSTHUNT.md

 Let&#39;s say a three-year-old child dies in the house.
 They&#39;re not likely to have an obit, but they&#39;ll have a gravestone.
 So you know, that&#39;s how you can find out that that kid passed away.

 What you&#39;re looking for is generally not death from old age but rather young death and violent death.
-That&#39;s the kind of thing that causes haunting.
+That&#39;s the kind of thing that causes a haunting.

 <em>Check out our previous coverage of Pennsylvania’s odd, paranormal history</em>: